 We are fully booked until the end of February 2018 but need help from the beginning of March for the rest of the year.
 If you are interested in spending some time with us please send us a message.

-We are a married couple living in a Scandinavian style house with stunning views looking out over a Devon Wildlife Nature Reserve and beautiful countryside.
+We are a married couple living in a Scandinavian style house on the edge of a small village called Dolton with stunning views looking out over a Devon Wildlife Nature Reserve and beautiful countryside.
 We are a small holding (approximately 2 hectares) which we run organically.